eclipse-tractusx/traceability-foss/INSTALL.md

 ### Out of scope

 - Sending notifications is currently not supported
-- IRS Asset Sync requires a new release of IRS which provides a fix for callback url validation
+- IRS Asset Sync does not yet work with IRS 5.4.0.
+It requires a new release of IRS which provides a fix for callback url validation.